GalvanizeOpenSource/stats-shortcourse/src/probability-distributions.rst

    * How likely are extreme values in my data?
    * Would my data reasonably look like a random sample from this distribution?

-And finally, when you begin working with actual data, some very practical considerations you'll eventually need to take into account and address
-are:

-   * How likely are extreme values and what should be done about them?
-   * Are there missing values and what should be done about them?